-B. This DPA sets out the terms on which the Customer, as data controller, appoints Yapily Ltd (or Yapily Connect) as data processor and how Yapily Ltd (or Yapily Connect) will process personal data when providing services under the Agreement.
+B. This DPA sets out the terms on which the Customer (as either, a data controller in its own right or as a data processor for a Customer Sub-client), appoints Yapily Ltd (or Yapily Connect) as data processor (or a sub-processor) and how Yapily Ltd (or Yapily Connect) will process personal data when providing services under the Agreement.
 This DPA contains the mandatory clauses required by Article 28(3) of the retained EU law version of the General Data Protection Regulation (EU) 2016/679 between controllers and processors and the General Data Protection Regulation (EU) 2016/279.

 C. This DPA does not address where Yapily Ltd (or Yapily Connect) acts as data controller in respect of personal data that the party collects for its own legal or contractual requirements falling outside of the scope of the Agreement; for more information refer to the Privacy Notice.

 Capitalised terms used in this DPA but not defined here will have the meanings assigned to them in the Agreement.
 The following terms have the following meanings:

 - “Addendum” means the International Data Transfer Addendum to the SCCs for international data transfers or such alternative as may be approved by the UK Information Commissioners Office or European Commission from time to time;

 - “Agreement” means the Order Form, the Yapily Service Terms and any other terms identified as applying in the Order Form;

 - “Controller” means the Customer;